BOARD OF DIRECTORS

 Millicent Mucheru, RN-MSN BSN

 Millicent, founder of MMK, was born in Kenya and has a compelling passion to create social change by addressing cultural and structural obstacles to health care systems in Kenya.
-A registered nurse, she currently works for the UCLA health system and Kaiser Permanente in Los Angeles, California.
+A registered nurse, she formerly worked for the UCLA health system and currently work at Kaiser Permanente in West Los Angeles, California.
 Millicent is the recipient of the 2012 UCLA Community service award for her work with MMK.

 Seth Blumberg, MD, PhD

 Dr. Blumberg completed the Medical Scientist Training Program at the University of Michigan and finished his medical internship in Des Moines, Iowa.
 He has a longstanding passion for global health, due in large part to his childhood travels to visit his family in South Africa.
 He is currently a postdoctoral scholar at UCLA where he studies the transmission dynamics of emerging infectious diseases such as monkeypox in the Democratic Republic of the Congo.

 David joined our MMK trip in summer 2018 and immediately wanted to be involved in future trips.
 David is a vice President of Web Isolation at Proofpoint and previous founder and CEO of WebLife, brings almost 25 years experience in technology and security.
 David has worked extensively with both US and Global companies advising them on setting strategy, developing risk based priorities, and operationalizing effective governance of highly sensitive and regulated data.